 Section 4 - Changes to Dues/Fees Amounts.
-Any changes to the amount of dues and/or fair share fees as a result of changes to the pay rates of the entire bargaining unit (e.g. annual pay increase) shall be effective the first paycheck of the month which begins at least sixty (60) days after the date of the pay rate changes.
+Any changes to the amount of dues as a result of changes to the pay rates of the entire bargaining unit (e.g. annual pay increase) shall be effective the first paycheck of the month which begins at least sixty (60) days after the date of the pay rate changes.

-Any change to the amount of dues and/or fair share fees as a result of a change to the pay rate of an individual bargaining unit member shall be effective the first paycheck of month following the date of the pay rate change.
+Any change to the amount of dues as a result of a change to the pay rate of an individual bargaining unit member shall be effective the first paycheck of month following the date of the pay rate change.